Palos Verdes Estates, California

 Our office has also handled vandalism and marijuana cases involving juveniles arising out of PVE.
 The city does not have too much of a crime problem.
 The police keep active, however, in issuing traffic tickets and occasionally, finding a person in possession of a controlled substance or marijuana.

-One reason the city has a relatively low crime rate is that it only has a few roads into it and out.
+One reason the city has a relatively low crime rate is that it only has a few roads into it and out, making a safe exit from the city, perhaps after a residential burglary, tough.
 To the north, there is just one route in and out and that is Palos Verdes Drive North, as it connects with Palos Verdes Boulevard.
 To the south, there is only the connection with Palos Verdes Drive West as it connects with Rancho Palos Verdes.

 For more information about common cases that one might face if arrested in this city, click on the following articles: